Spring Feasts Fulfilled in AD33 2nd Edition

 Conclusion:

-140 The Pre Millennial Preterist claim that Hebrews 1: 3 was the fulfillment of the Holy Convocation Day of Atonement that happened at the cross and then after Christ sat down and waited 40 years to begin His Millennial reign when the Temple was destroyed which I say happened after His ascension which was forty days after He had been raising from the dead.
-141 So right here blows their theory away.
+130 The Pre Millennial Preterist claim that Hebrews 1: 3 was the fulfillment of the Day of Atonement that happened at the cross and then after Christ sat down and waited 40 years to begin His Millennial thousand year reign when the Temple was destroyed.

 Hebrews 1:3 who being the brightness of His glory and the express image of His person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down at the right hand of the Majesty on high,